RF Workbench Page 1

 Establishing a 50 Ω impedance measuring environment.
 The oscilloscope input is terminated with a 50 Ω resistance and connected to a device with a 50 Ω output impedance via 50 Ω coaxial cable.

-The homebrew module shown above is not an ideal 50 Ω terminator, however, I didn't own a female BNC connector at the time.
-An ideal homebrew solution — place a male and female BNC connector in a small metal box very close to allow a very short interconnecting wire.
+An ideal homebrew solution — place a male and female BNC connector in a small metal box very close together to allow a very short interconnecting wire.
 The box would hang off of the oscilloscope.
-Better still are commercial, shielded 50 Ω feed through terminators which thread right onto the oscilloscope BNC input jack.
+Better still are commercial, shielded 50 Ω feed through terminators which thread right onto the oscilloscope's female BNC input jack.

 Above — a commercial 50 Ω feed-through BNC terminator on my oscilloscope input.